 Daytona Beach Culture

-Because it is one of the most popular destinations along Florida's Atlantic Coast, there is plenty of arts and culture to go around in Daytona, starting with historic landmarks like the Ponce Inlet Lighthouse and the Mary McLeod Bethune Foundation House.
+Because it is one of the most popular destinations along Florida's Atlantic Coast, there is plenty of arts and culture to go around in Daytona, starting with historic landmarks like the Ponce Inlet Lighthouse.

 Residents here can spend hours exploring destinations like the Halifax Historical Museum, the Museum of Arts & Sciences, and the Cici and Hyatt Brown Museum of Art.
 On top of that, there are always exciting performances happening at the Daytona Beach Bandshell, the Peabody Auditorium, and the Daytona Playhouse.